Creatiwity/witycms-doc/build_theme.md

 ![](02-folders-template.png)

-Templates folder contain all the"*HTML*" index you need for the different theme page of your website.
+Templates folder contain all the"*.html*" index you need for the different theme page of your website.

 ```html
 <body>